 The Living Water School has its own unique way of documenting students’ growth and academic progress.
 We do not use traditional grades, but parents are able to review their child’s portfolio of completed assignments and at the end of each semester parents are given the Student Review which is a form where each staff member gives input on their child’s spiritual, social and academic development.
+Traditional transcripts are created when students go to a new school or graduate from high school.

 We also do not have standardized testing, homework assignments, etc. Our goal is to completely take away those elements of traditional school that conjure up feelings of competition, fear, anxiety, insecurity and inadequacy.
 Our goal is to facilitate students to freely learn for themselves while they develop into the person that God created them to be.